 (Updated January 2019) Long before AMC’s Mad Men exposed it to new fans, sleek midcentury modern (MCM) furniture captured the attention of the stylish and made its way into tens of thousands of homes.
 In fact, it’s so popular that there are entire stores dedicated to the style of furniture in DC, Baltimore/Maryland, and Virginia.
 So if you’re one of its fans — new or old — read on to learn about the best stores the area has to offer.
 Regardless of your budget or where in the DMV you reside, we’ll give you a run down on the specialty stores and a few hidden bonuses that you may have missed.

 This post is about stores that focus on midcentury modern (MCM) furniture and home decor.
-The list includes a total of 15 local DC and Baltimore area stores and dealers, but it should be noted that there are numerous other local stores and dealers that sell great MCM pieces.
+The list focuses on 11 local DC and Baltimore area specialty stores and dealers, but it should be noted that there are numerous other local stores and dealers that sell great MCM pieces.
 It’s just not their exclusive focus.
 For a broader and regularly updated list of new MCM furniture pieces, keep your eyes on our Just Arrived page, which features new inventory from 50+ local stores.

 The stores listed here generally offer their inventory at what we’ll call middle to high prices.
 In the middle range, you can find very good quality, authentic midcentury modern furniture often of American make.
 Their selections make excellent alternatives to stores like West Elm, CB2, and Ikea that sell new furniture inspired by the originals.
 For the higher priced stores, you’ll find genuine MCM products, many from Danish and other Scandinavian designers, that rival the quality of Room and Board and Design Within Reach.
 To see all of the latest MCM inventory from DC’s stores, use our midcentury filter under Furniture Styles.

 Fair Auction Co.